exo-lang/exo-artifact/README.md

 $ python -m pytest conv/test_gemmini_conv_ae.py -s
 ```

-We encourage reviewers to take a look at the code.
-It starts from the simple algorithm
+We encourage reviewers to take a look at the code in `matmul/test_gemmini_matmul_ae.py`
+and `conv/test_gemmini_conv_ae.py`.
+You can confirm the algorithm and the schedule source
+code size reported in Table 3 in the paper.

+Both tests starts from the simple algorithm
 and schedules the code into a complex one.
 Although it will not be able to be executed
 in this artifact evaluation, if you have a GEMMINI environment setup, the script will
 generate C code and compile them with downstream C compiler (GEMMINI's custom gcc), and